Update: Covid-19 and the use of your information

 This is sometimes known as ‘the right to be forgotten’, but it is not an absolute right.
 You cannot ask for this right of erasure in relation to records which the Practice is legally bound to retain.
 The Practice has an obligation, not only to retain information for a specified time period, but also not to retain information for longer than is necessary and to dispose of information securely.

 If you are dissatisfied with the handling of your personal information, you have the right to make a complaint.
 In the first instance, formal complaints should be addressed to:

-The Practice Manager, The Old Dispensary, 32 East Borough, Wimborne, Dorset, BH21 1PL
+The Practice Manager, 32 East Borough, Wimborne, Dorset, BH21 1PL

 You also have the right to make a complaint to the Information Commissioner's Office – the independent regulator of data protection: